C2SM/git-course/advanced/Exercise_1.md

 git shortlog
 ```

 To get a picture of the history of the branch structure of the repository, use the `--graph` option.
-This option is particulary helpful when used in combination with the `--oneline` option.
+This option is particularly helpful when used in combination with the `--oneline` option.

 ```plaintext
 git log --graph --oneline